DeanLemans/deanlemans.github.io/content/folder-map.md

 │   │   │   ├── The Difference Between Good and Bad Tags • Zettelkasten Method.md
 │   │   │   ├── The power of now notes.md
 │   │   │   ├── The proper design process in web development.md
-│   │   │   ├── The psychology of “second brains” curious about your real struggles - rObsidianMD.md
+│   │   │   ├── The psychology of "second brains" curious about your real struggles - rObsidianMD.md
 │   │   │   ├── The Second Brain Delusion Why PKM Systems Don't Work.md
 │   │   │   ├── The toxic schooling system.md
 │   │   │   ├── The Universal Genre Savvy Guide.md